kyma-incubator/compass/docs/architecture/labeling.md

 The following documents describes the labeling feature.

-## Use cases
+## Requirements

+- Creating, Reading and deleting all labels within tenant
+- Defining `scenarios` label values and using them for labelling Applications and Runtimes
+- Reading all label keys for tenant
 - Validating label values against JSON schema / type
-- Reading all label keys for tenant
+- Labelling new Application/Runtime with `scenarios: default` label, if no scenario label is specified

 ## Terms
 In this document there are few terms, which are used: